Chapter 2: The Mathematics of Information

 $$\bar{z} = z^* = a - bi$$It reflects $z$ across the real axis.
 A crucial identity links the conjugate to the magnitude:

-$$z \bar{z} = (a + bi)(a - bi) = a^2 + b^2 = |z|^2$$Polar Form
+$$z \bar{z} = (a + bi)(a - bi) = a^2 + b^2 = |z|^2$$This identity is used constantly in quantum mechanics to compute probabilities.

-Instead of specifying a complex number by its real and imaginary parts, we can use its magnitude $r = |z|$ and its angle $\theta$ (measured counterclockwise from the positive real axis):
+Instead of specifying a complex number by its real and imaginary parts (rectangular form), we can use its magnitude $r = |z|$ and its angle $\theta$ (measured counterclockwise from the positive real axis):

 $$z = r(\cos\theta + i\sin\theta)$$The angle $\theta$ is called the phase or argument of $z$.
 Two complex numbers with the same magnitude but different phases sit on the same circle centered at the origin, but at different positions on that circle.